 Djulda-wawa Badja

-A project to strengthen and protect Yorke Peninsula’s coast and improve biodiversity through practical on-ground action
+A project to strengthen and protect the Guuranda - Yorke Peninsula’s coast and improve biodiversity through practical on-ground action

 Yorke Peninsula is also renowned for its fishing, surfing, camping, bushwalking and family-friendly holidays.
-In 2019-2020, tourism contributed $328 million to the local economy and supported more than 2000 jobs.
+In 2023, tourism visitor expenditure was $384 million and one in 12 jobs were related to tourism.

-Building the resilience of this coastline is critical to ensure the natural environment can withstand the pressures of a changing climate and the increasing popularity of the area’s coastal lifestyle.
+Building the resilience of the coastline is critical to ensure the natural environment can withstand the pressures of a changing climate and the increasing popularity of the area’s coastal lifestyle.

 Protecting the coast